 The mediation process

 The Mediation process encourages parties to resolve any disputes without the involvement of courts and costly legal fees.
 The process is led by an independent, impartial party known as the Mediator.
+The Mediator assists parties to a dispute directly negotiate future outcomes.

 The purpose of mediation is to have parties openly and honestly discuss their concerns and to identify options and reach agreements about the future.
 The Mediator does not provide legal advice, they are there to ensure that the communication is respectful and productive.
 Where appropriate the Mediator may provide information to the parties about the alternatives to mediation.

 Mediation can take anywhere between one hour to several days.
 It will depend on the dispute and the number of people involved.
 Most of our mediations are completed within three to four hours.
+We can give you an estimate of how long the mediation will take once we hear more about your dispute.

 During Mediation the parties to the dispute choose what information they share and what they will agree to.
 The mediator will not compel you to share any information or make any decisions that will affect your future.